 A float collar can be installed 2 joints above the shoe to provide a backup check valve to assure that cement cannot re-enter the liner after displacement.

 A latch collar is run one joint above the float collar or two joints above the float shoe to provide space for mud contaminated cement inside the liner.
 The latch collar’s function is to latch and seal the liner wiper plug.
 It prevents the wiper plug from moving up hole if a check valve fails and also it prevents it from rotating, which aides in the drilling out operation.

 The liner length is selected to extend across the open hole to overlap the existing Casing or stage tool.
 The length of the overlap should provide good cement seal in the liner-casing annulus.
 A 300 ft overlap is normally used and 400-500 ft overlap is used in deep high pressured wells.

 An external casing inflatable packer is run to cement the liner in two stages, if required.
-The packer is run with a DV tool port collar set above super permeability or loss circulation stringer to allow placement of cement above the loss circulation zone.
+The packer is run with a DV tool port collar set above super permeability or loss circulation stringer to allow placement of cement above the mud loss / Lost circulation zone.

 The liner setting tool, which is a rental item furnished by liner hanger service company, provides the connection between the Drill Pipe and the liner hanger.

 Packoff Bushing and Slick joint